ArneRustad/Master-thesis-cf/README.md

 ## Github project layout explanation

 1. **data**: This folder contains mostly unprocessed versions of the datasets used in the analysis
-2. **generate**: This folder contains a single file.
-The single file contains a single helper function that as input a data synthesizer and for each desired real dataset, creates a specific number of synthetic datasets that is saved where desired.
-Is used as a helper function when comparing different data synthesizers.
 3. **helpers**: This folder contains a bunch of helper functions
     1. **compare**: This folder contains scripts with functions for comparing the marginal histograms of a synthesized dataset against the marginal histograms of a real dataset.
     2. **compare**: This folder contains scripts for comparing data synthesizers.